hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 Workspaces represent running infrastructure managed by Terraform.

-Viewing a workspace (individually or in a list) requires the read runs permission.
-Changing settings and force-unlocking requires admin access to the workspace.
-Locking and unlocking a workspace requires the lock and unlock workspace permission. ([More about permissions](../users-teams-organizations/permissions.html).)
+Viewing a workspace (individually or in a list) requires permission to read runs.
+Changing settings and force-unlocking require admin access to the workspace.
+Locking and unlocking a workspace requires permission to lock and unlock the workspace. ([More about permissions.](../users-teams-organizations/permissions.html)) <!-- permissions -->

 ## Create a Workspace